Tips for Using Embroidery Floss: Starting and Stopping

 Securing your embroidery floss

-When students ask if they can start with a knot in my classes, my advice is to avoid them if you can.
-Knots make an ugly lump on the back of your work, and might untie.
+When students ask if they can start with a knot in my embroidery classes, I advise against it because knots can create unsightly lumps on the back of the work and may come untied.

-Instead, try the loop method for securing the thread's end when working with two strands.
+Instead of knots, use the loop method to secure the thread's end when working with two strands of embroidery floss.

 This approach involves doubling the thread, threading the folded end through the needle, and leaving about a third of the looped end loose.